Career and Professional Development Timeline for Graduate Students

 Writing a Teaching Philosophy-Washington University in Saint Louis

-Writing a Research Statement for Faculty Job Applications
+Writing a Research Statement

 The research statement (or statement of research interests) is a common component of academic job applications.
 It is a summary of your research accomplishments, current work, and future direction and potential of your work.